 And I was right!
 They love them.
 Yeah, they aren’t exactly like the ones in the movie, but hey … I made them in like 15 minutes.
 A fair trade, I’d say!

 You’ll need about 1 1/4 yard of each fabric (1 yard if its 60″).
 I found these fabrics at Walmart, the shimmery blue (for Elsa) was around $4/yd, and the raspberry (for Anna) was on clearance for $1.50/yd.
 The silver and gold 5/8in ribbons were also at Walmart.
 They were exactly what I had in mind!

-2. Then I ran a gathering stitch (longest stitch length) along the top to gather the cloak/cape.
+2. Then I ran a gathering stitch (longest stitch length) along the top to gather the cape.
 For the shimmery blue (Elsa), I gathered it close to the top.
-For the raspberry (Anna), I wanted about 8-10 inches to fold over to make it look more like the real cloak from the movie, so I measured down from the top 8-10 inches and did my gathering seam there.

 3. Then I gathered it to the right neck-size for my girls (about 12 inches), tied the threads on the ends so it would stay the right length.

-Then the best part: Watching them twirl around, singing along with “Let it Go” from the soundtrack!
+Then the best part: Watching them twirl around, singing along with “Let it Go”!